We are currently the largest BMW Club (bike or car) in Australia.

 Riding motorcycles is what we love to do.
 There are many rides organised by the club each year on various days of the week.

-We have rides of around 300km, generally on Sundays, a monthly midweek ride on Wednesday and a monthly ride on the Monday following our club meeting.
+We have rides of around 300-400km, generally on the third Sunday of each month, a monthly midweek ride on the second Wednesday .

-Saturday coffee mornings are held weekly at Albert Park and monthly at Emerald, Bendigo, Ballarat, Maffra and Malmsbury.
+Saturday coffee mornings are held weekly at Albert Park and monthly at Emerald, Bendigo, Ballarat, Leongatha and Heyfield.

 Information about rides and some social events is available only to members on the club website.

-Meetings are held on the fourth Monday of each month except for December when the meeting is held on the third Monday of the month.
-Meetings are held at the Camberwell Petanque Club, 64A Through Road, Camberwell, at 7.30pm.
-The road leading to the venue is Wakefields Grove.
-Guest speakers often present interesting topics to the membership, general business items are addressed and the meeting concludes with supper and time for socialising.
+Club General Meetings are held on the fourth Monday of each month except for December when the meeting is held on the third Monday of the month.
+Meetings are held at Lynden Park Recreational Facility, Wakefield's Grove, 64A Through Road, Camberwell, at 7.30pm.
+Entry to the venue is via Wakefield's Grove.
+Guest speakers often present interesting topics to the membership, general business items are addressed and the meeting concludes with supper and time for socializing.
 Visitors are always welcome.

-A Club Permit Scheme is available to members who have held membership for 4 weeks (after Committee approval of membership).
+A Club Permit Scheme is available to members who have a motorcycle over 25 years old and have held membership for 4 weeks (after Committee approval of membership).